Why You Should Work With A Disability Content Specialist

 The first step to ending ableism is to notice how you view a disabled person.

+Because we’re talking about people.
 These are your friends, your colleagues, even your loved ones.

 Ask yourself, what influence do your own limiting beliefs have on your behaviour?
+And, what changes would you crave to see?

 Then, engage with your disabled staff.

 But let’s say you've done that.
-What's the next step?

-There’s no exact science to it, but here’s the process I recommend:
+There’s no exact science to it, but here’s the process I recommend.

 Solution 2: Erase the ability and income gap